Here’s how to give your home a makeover this summer

 Most homes today go for minimalist and modern styles but overdoing it can make your home look uninviting and intimidating.
 Take it down a notch by mixing and matching modern with classic pieces.

+Plants are a great way to cool down your home.
 Adding indoor plants to your home gives off a good energy flow.
 Plants don’t only make great decorations but they carry a ton of health benefits, too.
 They purify your home’s air and increase humidity, all while reducing stress and sharpening your focus.

 There are also tons of ways on how you can position them around your home: on top of tables, on a hanging pot, or on the floor.